dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 For simple hashing algorithms, a simple Google search will allow us to find tools that convert a hash back to its cleartext input.
 The [MD5](https://security.googleblog.com/2014/09/gradually-sunsetting-sha-1.html) algorithm and the [SHA1](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html) algorithm have been deemed unsafe to use and deprecated by Google due to the occurrence of cryptographic collisions.

 Google recommends using stronger hashing algorithms such as SHA-256 and SHA-3.
 Other options commonly used in practice are `bcrypt`, `scrypt`, `PBKDF2`, among many others that you can [find in this list of cryptographic algorithms](https://en.wikipedia.org/wiki/List_of_algorithms#Cryptography).
 However, as we've explored earlier, hashing alone is not sufficient and should be combined with salts, which we'll explore in a future post.

+## Recap

+Let's recap what we've learned through this article:

+* The core purpose of hashing is to create a fingerprint of data which can be used to easily assess its integrity.
+* A hashing function takes arbitrary inputs and transforms them into outputs of a fixed length.
+* To qualify as a cryptographic hash function, a hash function must be pre-image resistant and collision resistant.
+* Due to rainbow tables, hashing alone is not sufficient to protect passwords for mass exploitation.
+To mitigate this attack vector, hashing must integrate the use of cryptographic salts.
+* Not all cryptographic algorithms are suitable for the modern industry.
+At the time of this writing, MD5 and SHA-1 have been reported by Google as being vulnerable due to collisions.
+The SHA-2 family stands as a better option.

 ## Simplifying Password Management with Auth0